-Dip each fish piece into flour to coat; then dip into egg mixture and place in frying pan.
+Dip each fish piece into flour to coat; then dip into egg mixture and place immediately in the frying pan.

-Fry fish for 2 to 3 minutes and then flip over to finish for another 1 to 2 minutes, or until the batter becomes a light yellow.
+Fry fish until the coating turns golden-yellow, 1 to 3 minutes on each side.
 (Try not to overcook, as the fish will become dry.)
 Remove to paper towels to drain.
 Serve hot.